 The Vietnam War was an extended conflict in the Southeast Asian region known as Indochina.
 The United States first got involved in 1950, when President Harry Truman sent the first group of military advisers along with $10 million worth of military equipment to aid anti-communist forces.
 By 1953 aid to the government of South Vietnam had increased to $350 million to counter the influence of the Soviet Union and China, which were assisting the communist North Vietnam.
 The number of American soldiers in the country escalated under each subsequent president until the Paris Peace Accords were signed in 1973.
 In 1975, despite billions of dollars and millions of deaths, the North overran the South and the two nations became one under a communist government.
 In the end, more than 60,000 American and allied soldiers were killed, more than one million South Vietnamese soldiers and civilians were killed, an estimated one million North Vietnamese soldiers and civilians were killed and an estimated 500,000 civilians in neighboring Cambodia and Laos were killed.

-“Won’t you introduce everyone to your playmate, Don?”
+“Aren't you going to introduce me to your playmate, Don?”
 Miss January, this is everybody.
 This is this.

 The Playboy Playmate is the model who appears in the centerfold spread (so to speak) of Playboy magazine.
 As the magazine was published monthly, recalling these “Playmates of the Month” (the official title) as “Miss January,” “Miss February,” and so on became shorthand.
 The first featured model in the inaugural issue, published in 1953, was Marilyn Monroe; however, she was titled “Sweetheart of the Month.”
 In the next issue, January 1954, Margie Harrison was the first to be called “Playmate of the Month.”